AJoshSims/Pyramid-Pairs/README.md

 	* If matching pyramids are selected, they will be removed
 	* It is only possible to select two pyramids at a time
 	* While two pyramids are selected, clicking either will deselect both
-7. Keep removing pyramids until all have been removed
+7. Remove pyramids until all have been removed
 8. Restart the game by refreshing the page

 ## How do I cheat?